opea-project/GenAIExamples/AudioQnA/README.md

 ```

 > [!NOTE]
-> If you modified any files and want that change introduced in this step, add `--build` to the end of the command to build the container image instead of pulling it from dockerhub.
+> If you have modified any files and want that change to be introduced in this step, add `--build` to the end of the command to build the container image instead of pulling it from dockerhub.

 ## Ingest data into Redis (Optional)